picodata/picodata/docs/tutorial/access_control.md

 GRANT ALTER TABLE TO <grantee> -- alter any table GRANT ALTER USER TO <grantee> -- alter any user
-GRANT ALTER PROCEDURE TO <grantee> -- alter any procedure GRANT ALTER ON TABLE <table name> TO <grantee>
+GRANT ALTER ON TABLE <table name> TO <grantee>
 GRANT ALTER ON USER <user name> to <grantee>
-GRANT ALTER ON PROCEDURE <procedure name> TO <grantee>

 GRANT DROP TABLE TO <grantee> -- drop any table
 GRANT DROP USER TO <grantee> -- drop any user
 GRANT DROP ROLE TO <grantee> -- drop any role